 - Easy viewing of traditional/simplified characters, plus Cantonese pronunciation

-It also has really large number of idioms and sayings.
+It also has a really large number of idioms and sayings.
 Try looking for the word “idiom” in there — it will return you hundreds, it’s amazing.
 Chinese is really rich in idioms, so learn a few.

 Zhongwen: Pop-over Chinese Dictionary

 A pop-up dictionary makes reading Chinese on the web a breeze.